LegendBegins/GuildScraper/README.md

 The data is saved in an object with the format of data[page][postOnPage][(text, poster, post ID)] and written to a file

 e.g. data[1][4][0] gets the text of the fifth post on page 2 (0-indexed)

+For unrelated content, subscribe to me at https://YouTube.com/LegendBegins